mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Context menu of the layer in the Layertree.

 The slider in the Layertree context menu regulates the function *Opacity*.
-By moving the box you can adjust the opacity of each layer.
-The percent of the opacity is displayed as an integer in the box.
+By moving the box one can adjust the opacity of each layer.
+The percentage of the opacity is displayed as an integer in the box.

 With the magnifier icon it is possible to zoom to the extent of the layer.